-How Taiwan Swine Industry Became a Global Benchmark for Resilience After ASF Breakout in 2025
+How Taiwan Pig Industry Became a Global Benchmark for Resilience After ASF Breakout in 2025

 Taiwan might have achieved what might be a historic milestone in Asia swine farming; the successful containment of African Swine Fever (ASF) while moving toward becoming “Triple-Disease Free” (ASF, FMD, and CSF).